apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CFP semifinals recap: Michigan stuffs Alabama in OT, Washington outduels Texas**
+**Remains of mother who vanished in 2012 found in pond near Disney World, family says**

-You can read more about it [here](https://sports.yahoo.com/cfp-semifinals-recap-michigan-stuffs-alabama-in-ot-washington-outduels-texas-121640059.html).
+You can read more about it [here](https://www.cbsnews.com/news/sandra-lemire-missing-mother-2012-remains-found-pond-disney-world-florida-family/).

 ## Requirements
 - Python 3.8